danielchk/holbertonschool-zero_day/README.md

-# holbertonschool-zero_day
+# holbertonschool

-This is my first proyect about how to programming
+This proyect is about how to begin to programming